neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 }): Promise<string>
 ```

-Encrypts a private key with a password using the NEP-2 standard. @returns NEP-2 format encrypted key.
+Encrypts a private key with a password using the NEP-2 standard.
+Returns NEP-2 format encrypted key.

 #### `isNEP2`